-Many Montana businesses and other organizations offer services to tourists.
+Many Montana businesses and organizations offer services to tourists.
 These services are described on websites.
 With Montana websites you can find things to do, attractions, lodging, guest ranches, restaurants, parks, museums, and much more.
-Many Montana websites also offer beautiful art, western wear, and special gifts.
+Montana websites also offer beautiful art, western wear, and special gifts.

 Local Montana Search for Tourists

 Search iYaak.
 To find top eateries in Bozeman, for example, enter: Bozeman restaurants; or to find special lodging, enter: vacation rentals.